 Checklist of “reasonable procedures” to comply with the Act

-On 27th April, the Criminal Finance Bill received royal assent to become the Criminal Finances Act.
+After receiving royal assent on 27th April, on 30th September the Criminal Finances Act came into full force.
 The Act creates a new corporate criminal offence for failing to prevent the facilitation of tax evasion, placing the responsibility on business to have “reasonable procedures” in place to ensure none of their employees are involved in helping someone evade their taxes.

 Guidance from HMRC states that procedures which successfully detect and disclose wrongdoing would likely be found to be reasonable.
 Timely self-reporting is also an indicator that reasonable procedures are in place.